 - Easier setup for Windows Hello, including straight from the sign-in screen.

 - Fonts are now managed from the Settings app and can be installed from the Microsoft Store.

 - The Microsoft Store can now host Progressive Web Apps (PWA) that exist on Android and iOS.
 This is a big deal mostly to Microsoft and app developers, as this move can increase the number of apps available in the Store.

 - Windows 10 S becomes a mode of Windows.
 From now on, any edition of Windows 10 can run in S mode.
 More details can be found here.

 - There are also many small improvements for the Windows Subsystem for Linux, as well as for some advanced system administration tools like Windows Defender Application Guard, native UNIX sockets, Hyper-V, and more.

-Will you install Windows 10 Spring Creators Update as soon as it is available?
+Will you install Windows 10 April 2018 Update as soon as it is available?

-Now you know most of the novelties that are introduced by Spring Creators Update.
+Now you know most of the novelties that are introduced by April 2018 Update.
 Before closing this article, share with us in a comment whether you plan to install it or not, as soon as it is available.
 Or, you prefer to wait for a few months?
-Comment below and let’s discuss.
+Comment below and let's discuss.